 When this is done, I ask the students if they know what they want to write about.
 Those who do, share with the group what their topic is, then they go off to write.
 I find this helps my “I don’t know what to write about” students find a topic.
 Once everybody is off, I will sit at my u-table to offer support to anybody who needs it.
 I will also use this time to call over a few students at a time to conference with them about their writing.

 Over the next few days, I continue writing my story for my students, adding more detail and using more resources.
 At the end, I also model how to edit your work.
 I have my students work at their own pace – they start a new story once they feel they’ve finished theirs.
 Since students all finish at different times, I will conference with them when they finish their draft.
 We will work together to edit it.
 At the end of the unit, I have my students go through their work, pick their favourite one to create a good copy.

 The drawing first method is quite similar.
 I tell my students that drawing is a way to tell a story on paper.
 To tell a story with only pictures, they need to be clear and detailed.
 The first thing I do is I think out loud about what my topic will be.
 After coming up with a few options, I choose one and I model drawing a really detailed photo that depicts my message in a clear way for my readers.
 Next, we work on adding labels to our drawing.
 What are the important parts of your story?
-I practice sounding out words and I draw arrows to show what I’m labeling.
+I practice sounding out words and I draw arrows to show what I’m labelling.

 When I’m done, I do the same as I mentioned above.
 I ask my students who knows what they want to tell, we share our ideas and then they go off to work.
 I also do regular check-ins and work with my students to help guide them.
 We practice lots and over the course of the unit, work towards writing one or more sentences to tell our story.
 Some students are ready to do this independently while others need more small-group guidance.

-I hope this helps guide your writing instruction.
+I hope this helps guide your French writing instruction.
 Let me know in the comments below how this works for you!